durgeshrawat1/idp/README.md

 ### GitLab CI/CD Deployment

 The GitLab CI pipeline will automatically:
-1. Build Lambda functions
-2. Build and upload UI
-3. Deploy AppSync schema and resolvers
-4. Run Terraform validate, plan, and apply
+1. Run Terraform validate, plan, and apply (which handles Lambda function creation, AppSync schema/resolvers, Web UI build/upload, and all other infrastructure deployment)

 ## Resources Created